 - Academic Profile — (a.k.a.
 “Achievement Testing”)

-- Understand core strengths and challenges related to thinking and reasoning
+- Understand core strengths and weaknesses related to thinking, reasoning, working memory, verbal comprehension and processing speed.

-- Can be completed in 2–3 testing sessions
+- Usually can be completed in 3 testing sessions.

-- Integrates cognitive and academic testing with information from the student’s developmental and learning history
+- Integrates current testing with historical information from the student’s developmental and learning history.

 - 4–6 sessions of testing